Crisis management is in place following flooding in Auckland. More information.

 The setting of sector and university standards through documented policies and procedures that enable adherence to the stated quality standards to be assessed.
 In New Zealand, University qualifications are quality assured by the Committee on University Academic Programmes (CUAP) that are benchmarked across the university sector and evaluated by peer review.
 In a similar way, quality assured teaching and learning components must reflect agreed standards and review processes supported by documented evidence.

-The term given to granting of credit on the basis of formal (see Cross-credit and Transfer of Credit) and informal learning.
+The term given to granting of credit on the basis of formal and informal learning.
 Credit on the basis of informal learning is assessed by a portfolio of supporting material or by the use of a challenge examination.

 A written research component that may contribute between 30 and 60 credits of a postgraduate qualification.

 Some courses that are similar in content are restricted against each other.
-Students will not be permitted to enrol in both courses nor credit them both to a qualification.
+Students will not be permitted to enrol in both courses or credit them both to a qualification.

-Rules include Statutes and Regulations made under Section 194 of the Education Act 1989, and those University policies, procedures, guidelines and other documents that the University Registrar deems to be rules of the University.
+Rules include Statutes and Regulations made under Section 284 of the Education and Training Act 2020, and those University policies, procedures, guidelines and other documents that the Deputy Vice-Chancellor, Students and Global Engagement deems to be rules of the University.

 A listing of the courses prescribed or allowed for a qualification, including any prerequisites, corequisites, and restrictions.